|Transmission in Passbands||Tavg > 90%|

 - Compatible with Thorlabs' Filter Mounts and Filter Wheels

 Notch filters, also commonly referred to as band-stop or band-rejection filters, are designed to transmit most wavelengths with little intensity loss while attenuating light within a specific wavelength range (the stop band) to a very low level.
-They are basically the inverse of bandpass filters, which offer high in-band transmission and high out-of-band rejection so as to only transmit light within a small wavelength range.
+They are essentially the inverse of bandpass filters, which offer high in-band transmission and high out-of-band rejection so as to only transmit light within a small wavelength range.

 Notch filters are useful in applications where one needs to block light from a laser.
 For instance, to obtain good signal-to-noise ratios in Raman spectroscopy experiments, it is critical that light from the pump laser be blocked.
 This is achieved by placing a notch filter in the detection channel of the setup.
 In addition to spectroscopy, notch filters are commonly used in laser-based fluorescence instrumentation and biomedical laser systems.